Weissbad Appenzell, Switzerland

 Start and finish

 The race takes place in the Appenzeller Alpstein.
 The start and finish are in Weissbad Appenzell (Homebase).
 The complete race distance is about 50 km running distance and 30 km flying distance (as the crow flies).
-The following turnpoints and routes are to be completed as a team.
+The following turnpoints must be completed as a team.

 Type